herkkules/herkkules/README.md

 **On-the-ground Services:**

 Translating strategy into measurable outcomes requires legwork.
-I support organisations navigating critical challenges, whether it be physically opening new markets, conducting feasibility studies, or integrating complex systems.
+I support organisations navigating critical challenges, whether it be physically opening new markets, conducting feasibility studies, or integrating sensitive systems.

 > I conduct user-focused **Due Diligence** studies with real-time visibility and alignment.
 I have academic fundamentals and operational experience in sensistive systems.
 I am a **Systems Thinking**-oriented **Software Developer** that strives to compartmentalise risks.
 I can break down mental models into code.